huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

   format.
 The current time is in the UTC format.
 The HH value must be 1 greater than the hh value.
 The values of mm and MM must be the same and must be set to any of the following: 00, 15, 30, or 45.
 Example value: 08:15-09:15 23:00-00:
   00.

+The `parameters` block supports:

+* `name` - (Required, String) Specifies the parameter name.
+Some of them needs the instance to be restarted to take effect.

+* `value` - (Required, String) Specifies the parameter value.

 ## Attributes Reference